 Management and Organizational Behavior Master Degree

-A. Applications are reviewed on a rolling basis throughout the year.
-Request information or contact an Admissions Advisor at (866) 295-3104 for enrollment information.
+Applications are reviewed on a rolling basis throughout the year.
+Request information or contact a Program Manager at (866) 295-3104 for enrollment information.

-A. The Online MSMOB program consists of a total of 64 credit-hours, including 34 credit-hours of the management core and 30 credit-hours comprised of concentration and elective credit-hours.
-Contact an Admissions Advisor at (866) 295-3104 for answers to your questions about your specific requirements.
+The Online MSMOB program consists of a total of 64 credit-hours, including 34 credit-hours of the management core and 30 credit-hours comprised of concentration and elective credit-hours.
+Contact a Program Manager at (866) 295-3104 for answers to your questions about your specific requirements.

-A. Online MSMOB students can apply for waivers in the following courses: MBA 541, MBA 500 and MGMT 540.
+Online MSMOB students can apply for waivers in the following courses: MBA 541, MSA 500 and MGMT 540.
 These courses require one equivalent graduate or two comparable, upper-division (i.e. sophomore, junior, and senior level) undergraduate courses in the same topic area, completed with a grade of "B" or higher.

 The maximum number of allowable transfer/course substitution hours is 12 quarter credit-hours.